buscandoaverroes/vaccine-efficacies/app/vaccines-app/md/page1-end.md

 1. The average person's chances of being protected from covid are higher than the efficacy.
 2. Vaccines work.
 All approved COVID-19 vaccines drastically reduce the average person's chances of contracting the virus.
 3. If you're concerned about staying protected from covid, mathematically, the biggest difference you can make is just to get vaccinated.
-Variations in vaccine efficacies aren't as important as simply getting vaccinated.
+Variations in vaccines aren't as important as simply getting one.

 ### Keep in Mind